didiersmith/steve/chapters/permanent-schizophrenia.md

 "Just move slowly and try not to bump into anyone," Xavier responded.

-He maneuvered into the shaft, pulled on a rung, and floated along the dark corridor until he heard the crew laughing.
+He manoeuvred into the shaft, pulled on a rung, and floated along the dark corridor until he heard the crew laughing.

 He caught a rung, swung out of the shaft, and clumsily crashed into the floor.
 Ivan followed, held on a moment longer, and expertly floated into the new corridor with the grace of a sea turtle.